Ray Covington Property Management

 Tenants are responsible for adhering to the terms outlined in the written lease agreement.
 A breach of lease, such as unauthorized subletting, property damage, or creating a nuisance, can result in eviction.

-Tenants must keep the rental unit in a clean and habitable condition.
+Tenants must keep the rental unit clean and habitable.
 Failure to do so, such as neglecting repairs or causing unsanitary conditions, can lead to eviction proceedings.

 Landlord Responsibilities and Limitations